mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 ### Supported operations and their results

-The table below presents all the operations that can be done on units, dimensions, and quantity types in a physical quantities and units library and corresponding expressions templates chosen by the [@MP-UNITS] project as their results:
+The table below presents all the operations that can be done on units, dimensions, and quantity types in a physical quantities and units library and corresponding expression templates chosen by the [@MP-UNITS] project as their results:

 |                   Operation                   | Resulting template expression arguments |